dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.4.0 =
+* update screenshot according to latest WordPress requirements for screenshot

 = 1.3.9 =
 * display slider and homepage widgets only on static homepage
 * remove default widgets content